City-of-Helsinki/helfi-hakuvahti/documentation/rest-api.md

 - `confirmed_by_lang` always sums to `confirmed` exactly, because a subscription has exactly one language.
 It is safe to read as a partition and to turn into percentages.
 - `range` echoes the **effective** range. `from` snaps back to the start of its period and `to` out to the end of its, so a period is never half-reported; `to` is clamped to today; and a very long range is capped (366 days / 120 months).

-### Three things that will otherwise be misread
+### Two things that will otherwise be misread

 - `collecting_since` — periods before it read zero because nothing was being recorded, not because nothing happened.
 Do not render pre-launch zeroes as real.
-- `backfilled` — the period's `confirmed` was reconstructed from surviving subscriptions and undercounts; the other counters do not exist for it at all. `net_change` is `null` rather than a flattering number.
 - `incomplete` — the period has not ended, so its counters are still growing.
 Without surfacing this, "this month" next to "last month" reads as a collapse that is only the calendar.

 A configured site with no data yet is `200` with `collecting_since: null` and a zero-filled series, not `404`.

 Returns `400` with `{ "error": "Invalid site_id provided." }` for a site with no configuration, and `{ "error": "Invalid date.", "field": "from" }` for a date the calendar does not have, such as `2026-02-31`.

-`?format=csv` returns the `periods` only, as a UTF-8 CSV with a byte order mark, `;` delimiters and CRLF line endings, which opens in Finnish-locale Excel without the import wizard.
-Nulls are empty fields.
-Only `confirmed` is broken out by language there — the full split would be eighteen columns.
+The response is JSON only.
+A spreadsheet export is the consumer's to render — `confirmed_by_lang` and the monthly rollup are already in the shape a table needs.

 ## Health checks